The 6 Different “From” Addresses Inside Every Email

 • One for delivery failures

-Modern security systems try to check that these identities line up in trustworthy ways.
-But the underlying structure is still layered and messy.
+Modern authentication systems try to check that these identities align in trustworthy ways.
+But underneath, email remains layered and complex.

 Why this matters for security